Accessibility Tools

 When choosing a dermatologist for acne, you want to choose a doctor who is a specialist in acne.
 Dr. Jaliman is a board-certified dermatologist, and she has advanced training and in diagnosing and treating acne.
 She also specializes in acne treatment and cosmetic dermatology, which is helpful for addressing scarring and pigmentation.
 Fifty percent of the medical patients that Dr Jaliman treats are for acne.
 She is considered one of the best acne dermatologists in NYC because she has years of experience dealing with every type of acne, from cystic acne with scarring to mild acne in patients who have acne-prone ultra sensitive skin.
 She will address your specific skin type and treat your acne with a customized treatment plan.

-How is an acne treatment plan established?
+How do dermatologists create an acne treatment plan?

 Oftentimes, acne can be treated with prescription topical medications.
 These include medications that kill the bacteria on the skin, which are called topical antibiotics.
 There are also products that decrease the oil on the skin and help the dead skin cells to slough off the surface.
 These medications are called retinoids.
 Then there is a category of medication called dapsone, which is an anti-inflammatory medication.
 There is a new medication which is a topical hormone blocker.
 This is the newest advance in acne treatment (Winlevi).

-What oral medications are used for ance?
+What are the best oral medications for treating acne?

 Oral medication such as antibiotics like doxycycline, minocycline or erythromycin reduces bacteria and inflammation.
 Oral contraceptives regulate hormonal acne.
 Spironolactone blocks androgen activity to reduce oil production.
 Accutane helps severe cystic acne.
 In office treatments, like chemical peels, help exfoliate and unclog pores.